frankRose1/star-notary/readme.md

 ## Instructions

+    - You will need an ethereum wallet such as Metamask in order to run this locally
     - Download or clone this repo
     - npm install
     1) To run the backend
         - ```truffle develop``` to start a development console
+           - import at least two of the test accounts to Metamask
         - In the dev console run the following commands
             - ```compile``` to compile solidity contracts
             - ```migrate --reset``` or migrating the contract to the locally running Ethereum network